 WARNING: Beware -- there are websites posing as the Bradford Alumni Association and/or Bradford High School!

 Welcome to the OFFICIAL Kenosha Bradford High School Alumni Association, Inc. (KBHSAA) website!
+We encourate all alumni to join KBHSAA, an IRS-recognized 501(c)(3) organization.
 This is the Alumni Association's ONLY endorsed-official website.
 Don't be taken in by organizations purporting to have a connection with our alma mater, which have no connection whatsoever to Bradford High School and our local community in Kenosha, WI.
-We encourage all alumni to join KBHSAA.

 From left to right: The Annex (built in 1890, razed in 1980);